-The Agency's determination to discontinue the Appellant's grant of Home Relief and Medical Assistance and to discontinue the household's Food Stamp benefits due to a willful failure or refusal, without good cause, to participate in an initial assessment of employability was not correct and is reversed.
+The Agency's determination to discontinue the Appellant's Home Relief and to discontinue the Appellant's Medical Assistance and to discontinue the Appellant's Food Stamp benefits on the grounds that Appellant willfully and without good cause failed or refused to participate in an initial assessment of employability was not correct and is reversed.

-1. The Agency is directed to continue the Appellant's grant of Home Relief and Medical Assistance and Food Stamp benefits and to restore any assistance withheld as a result of the Agency's action retroactive to the date such benefits were discontinued.
+1. The Agency is directed to continue Appellant's Home Relief, Medical Assistance and Food Stamps and to restore any assistance withheld as a result of the Agency's action retroactive to the date the Agency took action on such benefits.